-&lt;sup>2 In most Sharia law countries, it requires affidavits from two (or three) women to weigh equally against one of a man; as detailed in the cases listed below, there is a pervasive absence of either due process or equal protection in such countries, which is why they have been labeled to "violate fundamental principles of human rights" under the UCCJEA and otherwise.
-See NRS 125A.225(3).
+Suite 200 as Vegas, NV 89110-2101 (702) 438-4100 equally against one of a man; as detailed in the cases listed below, there is a pervasive absence of either due process or equal protection in such countries, which is why they have been labeled to "violate fundamental principles of human rights" under the UCCJEA and otherwise.
+See NRS divorce can and should be permitted to proceed here irrespective of concerns about "domicile" under federal immigration law.

-a.
+2 In most Sharia law countries, it requires affidavits from two (or three) women to weigh a.
 Child Issues Must Be Heard Here (UCCJEA Jurisdiction)

-Subject matter jurisdiction over child custody is governed by the UCCJEA, and is a completely distinct analysis from divorce jurisdiction.
-It is not discretionary, and there are no "gray areas."
+Subject matter jurisdiction over child custody is governed by the UCCJEA,3 and is a completely distinct analysis from divorce jurisdiction.4 It is not discretionary, and there are no "gray areas."
 Every state (except Massachusetts) has adopted the UCCJEA as its controlling authority on the issue of child custody jurisdiction.

-The objectives of the UCCJEA are to prevent jurisdictional conflicts and relitigation of child custody issues, and to deter child abduction.
-The UCCJEA addresses those objectives by limiting to one court - usually the "home state" court - the authority to make custody determinations, even though more than one court may have personal jurisdiction over the parties and a legitimate interest in the parent-child relationship.
-The UCCJEA thus elevates "home state" to central importance in custody determinations.
+The objectives of the UCCJEA are to prevent jurisdictional conflicts and relitigation of child custody issues, and to deter child abduction.5 The UCCJEA addresses those objectives by limiting to one court - usually the "home state" court - the authority to make custody determinations, even though more than one court may have personal jurisdiction over the parties and a legitimate interest in the parent-child relationship.6 The UCCJEA thus elevates "home state" to central importance in custody determinations.7